GrowinScala/Flipper/generator/README.md

 ### Main Features ###

-In this Module it is possible to generate a PDF with the information of a JSON String.
+In this Module it is possible to generator.generate a PDF with the information of a JSON String.

 * **Parsing a JSON String and Returning a PDF** - Using **_iText_** and **_JSON4S_** we're able to extract all the information given in the JSON String and put it in a PDF document.
 This is accomplished in